My name is Dave"I feel that I’m lucky that my bladder was removed before the cancer spread."

-I was born on 27 October 1946 and have been married for the last 42 years to my lovely, supportive wife, Lynn.
+I was born on 27th October 1946, married 47 years, and together for 51 years … sadly my wife (Lynn) died on 12th October 2020 to Motor Neurone Disease.
 I have two grown-up girls (Rachel & Rebecca), and two grandchildren.
 My youngest daughter moved to Australia in 2008, 1 year before cancer hit myself and my wife.
 I’m a quiet sort of a man, going about my business and getting on with whatever life throws at me.
 I retired 1 year early and really enjoy where I am in life (sounds strange saying that).
-I have volunteered for Lifelites since 2001, volunteering at Demelza Hospice Care for Children in their IT department, but resigned in 2014.
+I have volunteered for Lifelites since 2001, volunteering at Demelza Hospice Care for Children in their IT department, but I resigned in 2014.
 I now run a military website about the parachute regiment.

 Like many others I started smoking about 14 years of age … I packed up smoking when I was 20.
-I was extremely fit in my twenties having served in the parachute regiment” for a number of years.
+I was extremely fit in my twenties, having served in the parachute regiment” for a number of years.
 Sadly, driving a London taxi and breathing in those diesel fumes didn’t help.
-In my view it was diesel fumes and tnot drinking enough water that did the damage.
+In my view, it was diesel fumes and not drinking enough water that did the damage.

 Both my wife and I were treated in the same hospital (Maidstone) at the same time, me for bladder cancer and my wife for endometrial cancer … in a strange way it’s bought us even closer together because we really do know what it’s like to be treated with cancer and the mind games that it plays in our heads.
 Since my operation in November 2009 we have been lucky enough to visit our daughter in Australia and her family three times.
 Travelling with a stoma bag is not a problem – on the plus side you get extra luggage allowance!

 A quick word about our sex life – for me sexual function (erectile dysfunction) was lost.
 I did try injections but it wasn’t for us, my wife had radiotherapy which left her sore … simple solution more cuddles and holding hands.
-Now 6 years on I can tell you I often have a tear or two when talking about my cancer.
+Still cancer free, I can tell you I often have a tear or two when talking about my cancer.

 Bladder Grade = T3 / T4 on CT scan … Invading at least the superficial muscle although undoubtedly going into deep muscle as well.
 A hydronephrotic right kidney leading to an additional diagnosis a year later of chronic Stage 4 kidney disease.